Is it a behavior or is it an action?

 Why do these distinctions matter?

-There are four reasons why it’s important to know if you’re asking an audience to take an action or adopt a new behavior.
+There are three reasons why it’s important to know if you’re asking an audience to take an action or adopt a new behavior.

-Low-frequency and medium-frequency actions can be important “stepping stones” that help prepare and move an audience towards a new behavior.
+Actions and routines can be important “stepping stones” that help prepare and move an audience towards a new behavior.

-Getting people to take an action requires less lengthy and less intense communication efforts.
-This can be achieved through short bursts of reminders (like flu shot reminders).
+Getting people to take an action typically requires less lengthy and less intense communication efforts and can often be achieved through short bursts of reminders (like flu shot reminders).

-However, new behaviors and norms take a longer time to form.
-This requires multiple communication approaches over an extended period of time (like remembering to bring your own grocery bags).
+However, new behaviors and norms take a longer time to form and require multiple communication approaches over an extended period (like remembering to bring your own grocery bags).

-Whereas actions don’t require as much heavy lifting to convince people.
-These messages can serve more as a reminder with only a few reasons for why it’s important.
+Whereas actions and routines won’t always require as much heavy lifting to convince people and can focus more on serving as a reminder with only a few reasons for why it’s important.